gchux/cloud-run-tools/jmeter/README.md

 > Make sure that the [Service Identity](https://cloud.google.com/run/docs/securing/service-identity) given by `CLOUD_RUN_SERVICE_ACCOUNT` has enough permissions to invoke the remote service.

 > [!TIP]
-> It is recommended to set [maximum concurrency](https://cloud.google.com/run/docs/about-concurrency) to 1, and allocate enough CPU and Memory according to the amount of traffic required to be prodiced by a single instance.
+> It is recommended to set [maximum concurrency](https://cloud.google.com/run/docs/about-concurrency) to 2, and allocate enough CPU and Memory according to the amount of traffic required to be prodiced by a single instance.
+The 2nd request slot is only used for [get test detail](#get-test-details) or [stream test output](#stream-test-output) requests.

 ## Samples